 Everyone has heard of the Israel-Palestine conflict.
 Everyone knows it's bad, that it's been going on for a long time, and that there is a lot of hatred on both sides.

 But you may find yourself less clear on the hows and the whys of the conflict.
-Why, for example, did Israel begin invading the Palestinian territory of Gaza on Thursday, after 10 days of air strikes that killed at least 235 Palestinians, many of them civilians?
-Why is the militant Palestinian group Hamas firing rockets into civilian neighborhoods in Israel?
+Why, for example, did Israel invade the Palestinian territory of Gaza in July 2014, leading to the deaths of hundreds of Palestinian civilians, many of them children?
+Why did the militant Palestinian group Hamas fire rockets into civilian neighborhoods in Israel?
 How did this latest round of violence start in the first place — and why do they hate one another at all?

 What follows are the most basic answers to your most basic questions.
 Giant, neon-lit disclaimer: these issues are complicated and contentious, and this is not an exhaustive or definitive account of Israel-Palestine's history or the conflict today.
 But it's a place to start.